tecladocode/rest-apis-flask-python/.templates/lecture.md

 ---
 title: The lecture title goes here
-slug: lecture-title
-tags:
-    - Not started
-    - How to
-categories:
-    - Video
-section_number: 0
-excerpt: An excerpt of the lecture's content goes here.
+description: A brief description of the lecture goes here.
 ---

 - [ ] Set metadata above